Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique: Resonant case example

-Calculating the integral~(\ref{tempint}) boils down to finding the sum of local residues of $\omega(s_1,s_2)$ in its poles which are shown as small circles on the plots of singular structure of~(\ref{omega_form}) given in Fig.~(\ref{fig:divisor_plot}) for different integer values of $\alpha$.
+Calculating the integral~\eqref{tempint} boils down to finding the sum of local residues of $\omega(s_1,s_2)$ in its poles which are shown as small circles on the plots of singular structure of~\eqref{omega_form} given in Fig.~\ref{fig:divisor_plot} for different integer values of $\alpha$.
 Theses plots also contain auxiliary constructions: the point $\bm{\gamma}$ (shown in red) and the line $\ell_{\bm{A}}$ ($\bm{A}=(1,1)^T$ in our case) with its orientation vector $\bm{l}_+$.
-Notice that the pole structure changes significantly between $\alpha>1$ and $\alpha<1$, so we consider these two cases separately, while the boundary case $\a=1$, as will be shown, can be considered together with $\a>1$.

-\paragraph{$\a>1$.} We start with $\a\in\bbZ_{>1}$, see Fig.~\ref{fig:divisor_a3}.
-Here the answer for the series representation is given by the sum of residues at the three series of poles: ``blue'' poles due to the singularities of $\Gamma(s_1)$ and $\Gamma(s_2-\a)$, ``green'' poles---the poles formed by the coincidence of the singularities of $\Gamma(s_2-\a)$ and the zero of the denominator, and the ``magenta'' poles, where all three types of polar lines intersect.